Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Method

 where $\bs{\hat z}_{t-1}$ is the reconstructed latent variable at time $t-1$, $\bar \alpha_t$ is the cumulative product of $\alpha_t$ up to time $t$, $\bs{\hat \epsilon}(\bs{\hat z}_t, t; \theta)$ is the predicted noise from a model parameterized by $\theta$.

-Stable Diffusion~\cite{rombach2022sd}, a pre-trained text-conditioned Latent Diffusion Model (LDM), has gained attention for its ability to generate high-quality images from textual descriptions.
+Stable Diffusion~\cite{rombach2022high}, a pre-trained text-conditioned Latent Diffusion Model (LDM), has gained attention for its ability to generate high-quality images from textual descriptions.
 It adopts a pre-trained image autoencoder~\cite{kingma2013vae} to perform the diffusion processes in the latent space with an extra condition on the text embedding $\bs{c}$.
-It uses a U-Net~\cite{ronneberger2015unet} architecture, where each layer consists of a residual block, a self-attention block, and a cross-attention block (Figure \ref{fig:sub2}).
-At some time step $t$, we denote the output of the $l$-th U-Net block as $\bs{z}_t^{l}$; the residual block output as $\bs{f}_t^{l}$; the projected self-attention features as $\bs{q}_t^{l}, \bs{k}_t^{l},\bs{v}_t^{l}$.
+It uses a U-Net~\cite{ronneberger2015unet} architecture, where each layer consists of a residual block, a self-attention block, and a cross-attention block.
+At time step $t$, we denote the output of the U-Net block as $\bs{z}_t$; the residual block outputs as $\{\bs{h}_t^l\}$; the projected self-attention features as $\{\bs{q}_t^l\}, \{\bs{k}_t^l\},\{\bs{v}_t^l\}$, where $l$ denotes layer index.